MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

    :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/sign-in-cert.png" alt-text="Screenshot of how to sign in with a certificate.":::

-   If you enabled other authentication methods like Phone sign-in or FIDO2 security keys, users may see a different sign-in screen.
+   If you enabled other authentication methods like Phone sign-in or FIDO2 security keys, users might see a different sign-in screen.

    :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/sign-in-alt.png" alt-text="Screenshot of alternate way to sign in with a certificate.":::

-1. Pick the correct user certificate in the client certificate picker and click **OK**.
+1. Pick the correct user certificate in the client certificate picker and select **OK**.

    :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/cert-picker.png" alt-text="Screenshot of how to select a certificate.":::